rails/rails/guides/source/action_controller_advanced_topics.md

 #### Example Use Case

-Let's suppose that you were making a Karaoke machine, and a user wants to get the lyrics for a particular song.
+Let's suppose that you were making a karaoke machine, and a user wants to get the lyrics for a particular song.
 Each `Song` has a particular number of lines and each line takes time `num_beats` to finish singing.

-If we wanted to return the lyrics in Karaoke fashion (only sending the line when the singer has finished the previous line), then we could use `ActionController::Live` as follows:
+If we wanted to return the lyrics in karaoke fashion (only sending the line when the singer has finished the previous line), then we could use `ActionController::Live` as follows: